istio/tools/perf/benchmark/README.md

 To add a new config to this pipeline, we need to add a new directory under [configs folder](https://github.com/istio/tools/tree/master/perf/benchmark/configs/istio), where we can define config parameters structured as below:

-- installation.yaml: install Istio with this IstioOperator overlay file on top of operator built-in default profile and [perf testing default overlay](https://github.com/istio/tools/tree/master/perf/istio-install/istioctl_profiles/default.yaml)
+- installation.yaml: install Istio with this IstioOperator overlay file on top of istioctl built-in default profile and [perf testing default overlay](https://github.com/istio/tools/tree/master/perf/istio-install/istioctl_profiles/default.yaml)
 - cpu_mem.yaml: if provided, run cpu, memory test with this config
 - latency.yaml: if provided, run latency test with this config
 - prerun.sh: prerun hook we want to run before test
 - postrun.sh: postrun hook we want to run after test

-### Example Output
+## Example Output

 ![screenshot](screenshots/bokeh-screenshot.png)